 To maximize the potential of your wellness plan program, make sure the solution you choose allows you to personalize plans with optional services.

-Next week, we’ll remain on this topic.
-We’ll discuss how to select a third-party solution to manage your wellness plan.
+For more on this topic, read this post on selecting a third-party solution to manage your wellness plan.